elumbantoruan/nucleotide/README.md

 #### func StringIndexFrom

 StringIndexFrom searches the target in the source from a given index.
-This function is needed because the builtin strings.Index
-only searches from index 0, while it could be multiple target found in the source
+This function is needed because the builtin strings.Index only searches from index 0, while it's necessary to continuously find other targets in the source.

 ``` go
 func StringIndexFrom(startIndex int, source string, target string) int